 Programming contests are competitions for solving problems with the help of computer programs.
 By taking part in these contests one may improve skills in using algorithms and data structures as well as in problem solving, software development and teamwork through fun and games.
 Important topics in computer science are combined with the fun in programming.

 There are plenty of programming contests by now, each of them having a different mode and focus.
-The excercise problems in this course will be similar to the ones used in the International Collegiate Programming Contest (ICPC), an international programming contest for students which is run by the Association for Computing Machinery (ACM) since the 1970s.
+The exercise problems in this course will be similar to the ones used in the International Collegiate Programming Contest (ICPC), an international programming contest for students which is run by the Association for Computing Machinery (ACM) since the 1970s.
 In this contest, groups of up to three students each need to solve eight to ten problems in five hours using one computer only.
 The Computer Science Department of TUM has been participating in the ICPC with multiple teams for several years.
-Some sample problems of the German Collegiate Programming Contest (GCPC) 2012 give an impression of the problems we are going to solve in this practical course.
+A sample problem of our practical course gives an impression of the problems we are going to solve in this course.

 There will be a lecture where we explain algorithms for a new topic each week.
 During the following week, the participants need to solve problems related to this topic.
 Solutions, different ideas and remarks regarding the problems will be presented in the next lecture.
-The problems differ in the level of difficulty: There will be problems asking for straightforward implementations of the presented algorithms as well as harder problems taken from several contests.
-For submitting and judging the submissions we will use DOMJudge, the system which is used for almost all rounds of the ICPC.
+The problems differ in the level of difficulty: There will be problems asking for straightforward implementations of the presented algorithms as well as harder problems.
+For submitting and judging the submissions we will use TUMjudge, a fork of a system which is used for many rounds of the ICPC.